1Password vs Sticky Password: which one’s better?

 Mobile apps

-Whether it’s 1Password or Sticky Password on iOS or Android devices, setup is a piece of cake.
-You just need to download the chosen app from Apple App Store or Google Play Store.
+Whether you use 1Password or Sticky Password on iOS or Android devices, setting up is easy.
+You just need to download the chosen app from the Apple App Store or Google Play Store.

-With 1Password, its mobile apps for iOS and Android are strikingly similar visually.
-Both versions are responsive, clean, and sleek.
+With 1Password, its mobile apps for iOS and Android are strikingly similar visually – both versions are responsive, clean, and well-designed.
 While only key features are available, you should be able to take care of most of your password management needs on the apps.

 Meanwhile, Sticky Password’s mobile apps are designed to be a simplified version of its desktop apps but still offer the same functionalities.
-As for looks, the Android and iOS apps are nearly identical.
+In terms of design, the Android and iOS apps are nearly identical.
 Both are neat, well-organized, and responsive.

-1Password has a narrow win in the 1Password vs Sticky Password matchup for customer support courtesy of its bigger selection of options.
+1Password is slightly better in the 1Password vs Sticky Password matchup for customer support courtesy of its bigger selection of options.

-With 1Password, your starting point in case of trouble is its well-loaded knowledge base where you’ll find thousands of articles and guides.
-Otherwise, you could seek out agent assistance via email or Twitter.
-Immediate replies are uncommon but its agents typically get back in a few hours.
-Alternatively, you could also try your luck by venturing into its active community forums.
+With 1Password, when you run into trouble, simply access its well-loaded knowledge base where you’ll find thousands of articles and guides.
+Otherwise, you could seek out agent assistance via email or a 24/7 chatbot.
+Immediate replies are uncommon, but its agents typically get back in a few hours.
+Alternatively, you could also try your luck in 1Password’s active community forums.

-Likewise, if you run into trouble with Sticky Password, start looking for answers in its huge knowledge base.
+Likewise, if you run into trouble with Sticky Password, start looking for answers in its Help Center.
 Besides that, you could also reach out via email for technical support.
 You can expect one of its agents to get back to you within 24 hours.

 FAQ